rails/rails/guides/source/engines.md

 get :index
 ```

 It may not function correctly.
 This is because the application doesn't know how to route these requests to the engine unless you explicitly tell it **how**.
-To do this, you must pass the `:use_route` option (as a parameter) on these requests also:
+To do this, you must also pass the `:use_route` option as a parameter on these requests:

 ```ruby
 get :index, use_route: :blorgh
 ```

-This tells the application that you still want to perform a `GET` request to the `index` action of this controller, just that you want to use the engine's route to get there, rather than the application.
+This tells the application that you still want to perform a `GET` request to the `index` action of this controller, but you want to use the engine's route to get there, rather than the application's one.

 Improving engine functionality
 ------------------------------